ms-jpq/nvim_rc/README.md

 All of my stuff here are private, including the dependencies.

-If you want to use my config, please fork it.
+If you want to use my config, please fork it, because I will tinker with stuff all the time.

 ### Configuration DSL